-These programs lead to a certificate of successful completion or certificate of attendance.
+These programs lead to a certificate of successful completion.
 A program consisting of courses which are generally numbered between 010 and 099.
 In some degree-level programs, these courses are treated as cognate courses or can be used towards the completion of a degree-level program